-According to National Center for Educational Statistic, as of 2017, degree granting career colleges served approximately 2.9 million undergraduate students, which was approximately 8.3% of the estimated 22.1 million total undergraduates in degree programs.
-The 2019 U.S. Census Bureau reported that approximately 84.2 million adults over the age of 25 in the United States did not have more than a high school education, and approximately 34.6 million adults over the age of 25 had some college experience but had not completed a college degree.
+Notwithstanding weaker demand dynamics in past years, including the more recent adverse impact from the COVID-19 pandemic, we believe that over time, demand for postsecondary education in the United States will continue to increase as a result of demographic, economic, and social trends.
+The 2022 U.S. Census Bureau reported that approximately 64.5 million adults over the age of 25 in the United States did not have more than a high school education, and approximately 33.0 million adults over the age of 25 had some college experience but had not completed a college degree.
 Other trends that could positively impact demand for our programs include: